mike632t/alg-factorial/README.md

-## alg-factorial - An array of strings.
+## alg-factorial - The classic recurion problem.

 Written in Algol 68.

-The classic recurion problem.
 Outputs the factorial of all integers between 0 and the upper limit using resursion.

 On VAX/VMS compile using: